 This housing project would a disastrous example of urban sprawl.
 It would compromise the integrity of the existing ecosystems of that area, and species that live there now would have nowhere to go.
-They would be doomed: Loss of habitat is the main cause of animal and plant extinctions.
+They would be doomed: loss of habitat is the main cause of animal and plant extinctions.

-In addition, the proposed construction project would do nothing to improve the life of Montréalers-in fact, it would increase traffic and pollution, it would increase the heat island effect and contribute to global warming, and it would change irremediably the future of Montréal.
+In addition, the proposed construction project would do nothing to improve the life of Montrealers-in fact, it would increase traffic and pollution, it would increase the heat island effect and contribute to global warming, and it would change irremediably the future of Montréal.
+Other former industrial sites or parking sites could instead be used for the construction of housing, including social housing.